amklenk/Horiseon-refactor/README.md

 ## Tests

-The site should have the same layout and visible styling as the live site.
+The site should have the same layout, content, and visible styling as the live site.